Acton Lake, Ohio, USA

 - Statistics / Weather / Helpful Links

 Looking for Acton Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Acton Lake, In the Southwest region of Ohio, has provided recreation opportunities to generations of visitors in the 50 years since it was created.
 Only a few short miles from the Indiana state line, the facilities at Acton Reservoir draw fishermen and campers from several surrounding states.
 Home to the Hueston Sailing Association and crew training lake for Miami University, Acton Lake has been carefully developed to provide the most fun to suit a wide variety of interests.
 Although not planned as a water supply reservoir, Acton Lake now serves as emergency water supply to the nearby town of Oxford.
 Hueston Woods State Park surrounds the lake and offers a number of activities to please special-interest visitors.